 How do I add custom CA certificates?

-Starting with Docker for Windows 1.12.1, 2016-09-16 (stable) and Beta 26 (2016-09-14 1.12.1-beta26), all trusted CAs (root or intermediate) are supported.
+Docker Desktop supports all trusted Certificate Authorities (CAs) (root or intermediate).
 Docker recognizes certs stored under Trust Root Certification Authorities or Intermediate Certification Authorities.

-Can I use VirtualBox alongside Docker 4 Windows?
+Can I use VirtualBox alongside Docker Desktop?

 Unfortunately, VirtualBox (and other hypervisors like VMWare) cannot run when Hyper-V is enabled on Windows.